ShrekBytes/fast-dashboard/README.md

 ### Docker / Podman by hand

-Use the image `ghcr.io/shrekbytes/dash-dash-dash:latest`.
-You need a folder with `config.yml` (and optionally `.env`).
-Mount that folder at `/app/config` and pass the env file if used.
+create a folder for example dash-dash-dash mkdir -p ~/dash-dash-dash && cd ~/dash-dash-dash create a config folder and [link of config file]config file and the .env file(optional) mkdir -p config && touch config.yml .env copy our preconfigured config in the config file starting config file link, full config file link then run docker or podman

 Example (Docker):